Obama's foreign successes may help little in 2012

 "President Obama's astonishing failure to secure an orderly transition in Iraq has unnecessarily put at risk the victories that were won through the blood and sacrifice of thousands of American men and women," Romney said.
 "The unavoidable question is whether this decision is the result of a naked political calculation or simply sheer ineptitude in negotiations with the Iraqi government."

 Obama's defenders fired back.
 "Is there anything more hollow than Mitt Romney decrying 'political considerations' in decision-making?" said former White House spokesman Bill Burton.

 Perry said in a statement: "I'm deeply concerned that President Obama is putting political expediency ahead of sound military and security judgment by announcing an end to troop level negotiations and a withdrawal from Iraq by year's end."
 He said Obama "was slow to engage the Iraqis and there's little evidence today's decision is based on advice from military commanders."

 House Speaker John Boehner, R-Ohio, was more generous.
 "American forces not only freed Iraq from a vicious tyrant, but — under the strategy developed and implemented by our generals, and the leadership of both President Bush and President Obama — ended a violent terrorist insurgency," he said.

 Obama campaign spokesman Ben LaBolt said Obama "kept his pledge to the nation to end the war in Iraq in a responsible way, he has promoted our security in Afghanistan, and eliminated key al-Qaida leaders."
 He said Romney "didn't lay out a plan to end the war in Iraq."

-Galen said Obama clearly deserves credit for the raid on bin Laden's compound.
+Galen said Obama clearly deserves credit for the gutsy raid on bin Laden's hideaway.